Coach using experience and demand research to choose a coaching niche

 • What people are actually willing to pay to solve

 How to choose your niche as a coach: Look at your own transformation journey.
 What did you figure out that others are still struggling with?
-That’s your sweet spot.
+That gives you a starting hypothesis to validate with real buyers.

 You love helping people with organizing their sock drawers, and you’re amazing at it.
 The problem?
 Nobody’s lying awake at 3 AM desperate to solve their sock situation.